Table of Contents

 To develop a good lead magnet, first imagine what your customer’s problem or need is.
 As you create your website’s free content and your lead magnet, your goal will be to solve this need in a friendly way without being pushy.

 Plan free content that leads to your lead magnet.

 You can put a lead magnet directly on your homepage, but conversions are usually lower with this approach.

 The best strategy is to plan subjects for free articles or videos that will live on your website.
 This free content draws customers to your website from Google or from offline.

-For example, Deliberate Directions hosts a variety of free content in the Resources section of our website.
+For example, Deliberate Directions hosts a variety of free content in the Guides section of our website.
 These are not sales pages.
-Rather, they’re articles designed to delivered useful information to people when they search Google for advice.
+Rather, they’re articles designed to deliver useful information to people when they search Google for advice.

 Pair your free content with lead magnets.

 Pair each of your free articles or videos with a lead magnet that takes the content further.
 (Because lead magnets “extend” the content on your website, lead magnets are sometimes called content extensions.)